Tribes of Montenegro: The ethnographic school

+The historical school

-The tribal organization of Montenegro developed after the collapse of the Crnojevići's Zetan state.
-After the Ottoman conquest, the medieval župas (counties), heart of the territorial organization of the feudal Nemanjić state and its successors, were replaced with administrative units called nahiyas.
-Nevertheless, the tribes of Old Montenegro, Brda and Old Herzegovina did not develop from feudal nahiyas, but from katuns and Vlachs.
-In fact, the names of numerous Montenegrin tribes are already mentioned in records from the 14th and 15th centuries as names of katuns, such as the Banjani, Drobnjaci, Ćeklići, Malonšići, Pješivci or Bjelopavlići.
-However, some are not explicitly identified as katuns, but are called Vlachs, such as the Bjelice or the Nikšići.
+However, the ethnographic school emerged after the establishment of its counterpart, the historical school, by Konstantin Jireček, in the second half of the 19th century.
+In his book Vlachs and Morlachs in Ragusan Sources, published in 1879, the Czech historian considers that the modern Montenegrin tribes only appeared in the second half of the 15th century as the outgrowth of Vlach katuns.
+This theory was then taken up and developed by Milan Šufflay and, in the second half of the 20th century, by Vaso Čubrilović and Branislav Djurdjev.
+One of the key points of the historical school is that the tribal organization of Montenegro developed after the collapse of the Crnojevići's Zetan state.
+After the Ottoman conquest, the medieval župas, heart of the territorial organization of the feudal Nemanjić state and its successors, were replaced with administrative units called nahiyas.
+Nevertheless, the tribes of Old Montenegro, Brda, and Old Herzegovina would not have originated from feudal nahiyas but rather from katuns and Vlachs.
+In fact, while the names of numerous Montenegrin tribes are already mentioned in records from the 14th and 15th centuries as names of katuns, such as the Banjani, Drobnjaci, Ćeklići, Malonšići, Pješivci or Bjelopavlići, some are not explicitly identified as katuns.
+Instead, they are called Vlachs, such as the Bjelice or the Nikšići.
 The katun was primarily a kinship organization, but since the Vlach shepherds were also serving as soldiers, it was also a military organization.
-Thus, the župas were broken up by the katuns in areas where the katuns became tribes.
-In this case, whether through kinship, i.e., by bringing together unrelated people in an allegedly blood-related core group, or by uniting families without imposing a blood union, the Vlach katuns introduced elements of their kinship structure and military democracy into the tribes that arose on the ruins of the feudal territorial organization.
+Thus, the župas would have been divided by the katuns in areas where the katuns became tribes.
+In this case, whether through kinship, i.e., by bringing together unrelated people in an allegedly blood-related core group, or by uniting families without imposing a blood union, the Vlach katuns would have introduced elements of their kinship structure and military democracy into the tribes that arose on the ruins of the feudal territorial organization.
+In fact, Djurdjev was quite categorical regarding the fact that the origins of the kinship sense of affiliation in the tribes can only be traced back to the organization introduced by the katun.

+Other views

+Outside Yugoslavia and the nations that emerged from it, few studies have been devoted to the Montenegrin tribes.
+The American anthropologist Christopher Boehm, who had studied them extensively, believed that only a few of them are descended from the ancient pre-Slavic population of the Western Balkans, namely the Illyrians.
+According to him, the vast majority of clans are descended from Slavs who settled in the Balkans before the 10th century, with a few clan names remaining from the Illyrian heritage.
+He also believed that most of the tribes were formed by more recently immigrated Serbian clans, patrilineal kinship groups founded by men who had fled to Montenegro from adjacent Serbian regions for political reasons, namely to escape blood feuds or problems with the local Ottoman overlords.